alfieqashwa/qozycue/note.md

 ✅ New Feature: Free Orderline (Manager Access Level)
-✅ Avoid Delete Product if it has already on orderline(s) ✅ Avoid Delete Packet if it has already on poolRental(s)
+✅ Avoid Delete Product if it has already on orderline(s) ✅ Avoid Delete Packet if it has already on poolRental(s) ❌ Bug: Detail on Transaction Row Action: If Cafe-Only, order is undefined

 ## Backlog (Future Plan)